Neural-Model-Augmented Hybrid NMS-OSD Decoders for Near-ML in Short Block Codes: Conclusions and Future Research

 Recent advances in BP-based decoding have shown that integrating diversified components can significantly improve FER performance.
-However, one major challenge lies in the severe throughput mismatch between decoding components when used in iterative mode.
+However, a major challenge lies in the severe throughput mismatch between decoding components when used in iterative mode.
 To address this, we favor a sequential architecture in which a high-throughput decoder processes the bulk of received sequences, forwarding only a small fraction of failure cases to a lower-throughput successor.

-In implementation, an efficient NMS decoder carries the majority of the decoding load due to its parallelizability, simplicity, and scalability to longer block lengths.
+In our implementation, an efficient NMS decoder carries the majority of the decoding load due to its parallelizability, simplicity, and scalability to longer block lengths.
 For the small portion of failures left unresolved, the DIA model is first invoked to refine reliability measures from NMS trajectories.
-Then the OSD is applied to traverse the TEPs along the decoding path.
+Then, OSD is applied to traverse TEPs along the periodically updated decoding path.
 Unless the decoding path is short enough for all TEPs to be evaluated in parallel, or minimal latency is the overriding concern, the SWA model assists OSD in making early termination decisions during traversal.

-This hybrid architecture presents several distinctive characteristics: 1) the sub-decoders are naturally matched to data volume, with NMS efficiently handling large input streams and OSD focusing only on residual errors; 2) each sub-decoder maximizes its strengths.
-NMS prioritizes throughput and robust FER, while OSD leverages optimized decoding paths and SWA-based early termination to minimize both computational and time complexity.
-For short high-rate codes, the UDE detection model further identifies false positives that pass parity checks in NMS decoding, enabling their post-processing in the second-stage OSD.
+This hybrid architecture presents several distinctive characteristics: (1) the component decoders are naturally matched to data volume, with NMS efficiently handling large input streams while OSD focuses only on residual decoding failures; (2) each component decoder maximizes its strengths, as NMS prioritizes throughput and robust FER while OSD leverages optimized decoding paths and SWA-based early termination to minimize both computational and time complexity; and (3) for short high-rate codes, the UDE detection model further identifies false positives that pass parity checks in NMS decoding, enabling their post-processing in the second-stage OSD.

-This collaboration yields diversity gain and achieves the design goal of balancing near-ML performance, high throughput, low latency, and moderate complexity.
-Moreover, all decoding information is fully utilized: successful NMS outputs directly advance decoding, while its failure trajectories provide input to the DIA model to boost OSD.
-For NMS, decoding history supports the evaluation of its normalization factor; for OSD, historical records improve decoding path optimization and parameter learning for the UDE, DIA, and SWA models.
+The collaboration among the decoding components yields decoder diversity gain and fulfills the design objective of balancing near-ML performance, high throughput, low latency, and moderate complexity.
+Furthermore, all decoding information is fully exploited: successful NMS outputs directly advance the decoding process, whereas its failure trajectories are fed into the DIA model to enhance OSD.
+For NMS, the decoding history supports the tuning of its normalization factor and the parameter learning for the UDE and DIA models; for OSD, historical records facilitate the optimization of the decoding path and the parameter learning for the SWA model.